klim3669/klim3669/README.md

 - 👋 Hi, I’m Anton a.k.a.
 "Klim"
-- 👀 I’m interested in restoring my programming skills, while still participating in combat actions from time to time
+- 👀 I’m interested in regaining my programming skills with the little time I have right now
 - 🌱 I’m currently learning Responsive Web Design from scratch (again...)
 - 💞️ I’m looking to collaborate on interesting Open Source projects in near future (but not now)
 - 📫 How to reach me: klim3669@gmail.com